Monschichi/plex_downloader/README.md

 # Plex Downloader

-This tool will download all unseen movies/series from a given [Plex](https://plex.tv/) server.
+This tool will download specified unseen movies/series from a given [Plex](https://plex.tv/) server.
+Marks downloaded files as seen to avoid redownload.

 Username/Password is stored in ```.netrc``` e.g.:
 ```